 Regional Organizer for Central Ohio: Debbie Schaffner grew up and currently lives in Baltimore, Ohio.
 She received her Bachelor's from The Ohio State University.
 Debbie currently serves on the Village of Baltimore Village Council and the Basil Joint Fire District Fire Board.
 She is also active as an AARP volunteer, advocating for public policies that benefit Ohioans 50 and over.
 Debbie joined Rank The Vote Ohio in January 2023 as a volunteer and now continues to volunteer alongside her duties as Regional Organizer.
 "I'm behind Ranked Choice Voting because it ensures that officeholders are elected by a majority, voters are more informed by non-toxic campaigning, and third party candidates receive a fair chance."

-Regional Organizer for Southwest Ohio: Andi Van Sickle moved to Dayton, Ohio in 2010 and has been active in the community, working in leadership roles for a variety of non-profit organizations.
-Over the last 10 years she has organized a diverse range of large and small events, including race directing, educating, and holding active roles in various groups and campaigns at both local and national levels.
-She believes “Ranked Choice Voting not only gives voters access to more candidates on their ballot, but ensures that the winning candidate has the majority support from their constituents.”
+State Speaker Lead & Regional Organizer for Southwest Ohio (Dayton Area): Andi Van Sickle has been active in the community, working in leadership roles for a variety of non-profit organizations since 2013.
+Her expertise includes community outreach, event organizing, speaking, educating, technical internal organization and more.
+She has worked with organizations and campaigns at local, state, and national levels.
+She believes “Ranked Choice Voting not only gives voters access to more candidates on their ballot but ensures that the winning candidate has the majority support from their constituents.”

 Tech & Data Lead: Troy Carter has been an IT professional for 20 years, including 15 in IT management.
 He has two children that mean the world to him, and they are the reason he decided to get involved in making our world better.
 Troy learned about Ranked Choice Voting years ago and started to keep an eye on the local activist groups, and when he saw momentum building with Rank The Vote Ohio in 2022, he knew the first step in making a difference was to show up to a meeting and see what they were doing.
 From that single meeting, he got to meet some really great people that are doing some really great things.
 Now he's looking to take all of the lessons he's learned in working in large enterprise-level IT shops and bringing some of those best practices to Rank The Vote Ohio.
 "I have learned that the best way to improve a system is to focus on repeatable systematic policy improvements.
 Ranked Choice Voting provides every voter with more options, removes the plurality-winner problem of our current voting system, and brings people closer together instead of pushing them further apart.
 Ranked Choice Voting gives the population a larger voice to speak to our representatives."